mikaelsundin/EFI_32_BIT_DEBIAN/README.md

 it only supports 32 bit EFI boot partitions.

 # Example
-If you want to install Debian on a Mac Mini 2.1 with Core2Duo, the debian-mac-12.5.0-amd64-netinst.iso wont work for me.
+If you want to install Debian on a Mac Mini 2.1 with Core2Duo.
+The debian-mac-12.5.0-amd64-netinst.iso was not working for me.
 This workaround is tested with Debian-12.5-amd64 on a Mac Mini 2.1 with 2GB ram and Core2Duo CPU.

 To make it work: